havrylenkok/PokemonGo-Map-FAQ/Linux/English.md

 Then open your browser and go to `127.0.0.1:5000`.

-If you need to auth with Google account use option `-a google`.
-If you need to auto-update pokemon map use option `-ar 5` (5 seconds).
-Also look for other options in [base project's readme](https://github.com/AHAAAAAAA/PokemonGo-Map).
+If you need to auth with Google account use flag `-a google`.
+If you need to auto-update pokemon map use flag `-ar 5` (5 seconds).
+Also look for other flags in [base project's readme](https://github.com/AHAAAAAAA/PokemonGo-Map).